xdrpp/stc/cmd/stc/stc.1.md

 :	Create and fund an account on a network with a "friendbot" that gives away coins.
 Currently the stellar test network has such a bot available by querying the `/friendbot?addr=ACCOUNT` path on horizon.

+`-date`
+:	Compute a Unix time from a human-readable time.

 `-edit`
 :	Select edit mode.